 How It Works

 The interstitial page presents two CTAs side by side — typically “English” and “Español” — each connected to a different SmartLink.
-Each SmartLink points to a different collector: one configured for English, one configured for Spanish.
+Each SmartLink points to a different collector: one configured for English, one for Spanish.
 When the contact taps their preferred language, the native SMS app opens with a pre-filled message that routes them into the correct OTTO flow from the very first exchange.

 1